Find your perfect value college

-Michigan State University was the first school to offer a specialized degree program in packaging science, beginning in 1952, and the first to create a dedicated school for the field, but since that time packaging design and engineering has grown into a diverse and multi-faceted part of higher education.
-Many packaging degrees are in engineering departments and related to Mechanical Engineering; in fact, one of the most reliable ways to enter the field is by earning a degree in Mechanical Engineering with a certificate or concentration in Packaging.
+Michigan State University was the first school to offer a specialized degree program in packaging science, beginning in 1952, and the first to create a dedicated school for the packaging industry, but since that time packaging design and engineering has grown into a diverse and multi-faceted part of higher education.
+Many packaging degrees are in engineering departments and related to Mechanical Engineering.
+In fact, one of the most reliable ways for packaging professionals to enter the field is by earning a degree in Mechanical Engineering with a certificate or concentration in Packaging.

 With so much potential, and so much opportunity, students may not know where to begin searching for a packaging science degree program.
 That’s why Value Colleges has done the research on this resurgent and growing field to find the best values out there today.
 To determine value, Value Colleges relies on three main data points: